Sylvain59650/datetime-object/docs/DateTime-Parsing.md

     2013-02-08 09:30:26.123+07     # +-HH

-If a string does not match any of the above formats and is not able to be parsed with `Date.parse`, `DateTime#isValid` will return false.
+If a string does not match any of the above formats and is not able to be parsed with `Date.parse`, the function returns `null`.

 <a name="rfc2822"></a>
 ## The RFC 2822 date time format